jluczak18/AnalyticsPortfolio/README.md

 Our overall findings was that there was too much variation in our datasets to build an accurate predictive model.
 This was due to having 6 different carriers who all have a large range of cycle times in our dataset.
 See the file MSBA_JupyterNotebook for the code I built.

+For background and more information on this project, see the pdf file "Team 10 MSBA Applied Project Report."
+I worked in a team of 3, but I built all the code for the project.

 # Electricity Price Forecasting Project
 The Nexant2 file is an ongoing project to use information gathered from the California ISO along with weather data to create a short term electricity price forecasting model.
 The current work in the notebook includes all the steps we took to gather